Search

 Existing Users

-If you are an existing user, tap Login and enter your email address.
-Next, you may encounter a "device approval" request.
-If you are attempting to log in on an unrecognized device or browser, a device approval must take place before you can proceed to your Keeper vault.
-Users have three methods of approval to choose from: Email Verification, Keeper Push or Two-Factor Authentication.
+IIf you are an existing user, tap Login and enter your email address.
+If you are attempting to log in on an unrecognized device, a device approval must take place before you can proceed to your Keeper Vault.
+Users have three methods of approval to choose from:

 Keeper Push is Keeper’s proprietary notification-based device approval system that sends a push notification to an existing, recognized device.

-Once your device has been approved, you will be prompted for 2FA (if enabled), then you will enter your Master Password to proceed to your vault.
+Once your device has been approved, you will be prompted for 2FA (if enabled), then enter your master password to proceed to your vault.

 Enterprise SSO Login

-Next, you will be directed to a browser for web-based SSO Enterprise authentication.
-After you have successfully entered your credentials and two-factor authentication code (if enabled) you will be logged into your Keeper vault.
+Next, you will be directed to the Safari browser for web-based SSO Enterprise authentication.
+After you have successfully entered your SSO credentials and two-factor authentication code (if enabled), you will be returned to Keeper to complete the login.
+You may be required to approve your device using Keeper Push or administrator approval after the SSO login process has been completed.

 Importing Passwords